 - Q1.
 What happens if my organization submits more than one application? - A1.
 If you submit multiple applications, we will contact you before we begin our review to confirm which application you want to include in the review process.
 We will not review the other applications. - Q2.
 Can I submit letters of support? - A2.
 No. You should not submit any documentation other than what is requested in the notice of funding opportunity.
 We will not consider letters of support. - Q3.
-Should I attach a copy of citizenship education materials that my organization has developed, or should I just describe the materials?

-- A3.
-You must include a description of the materials to be used for each class (see page 12 of the notice of funding opportunity).
-You must also attach the proposed curriculum (see page 13 of the notice of funding opportunity). - Q4.
+Should I attach a copy of citizenship education materials that my organization has developed, or should I just describe the materials? - A3.
+You must include a description of the materials to be used for each class.
+You must also attach the proposed curriculum. - Q4.
 If we submit our application early and forgot a document, will we be informed before the application deadline so we have time to fix it? - A4.
 We will not review any applications before the deadline.
 If you forgot a document, you may submit a revised copy of your application package as long as you submit it before the deadline.
 After the application period is over, we will contact applicants to ensure that we review the correct application package. - Q5.
 Is a letter of intent required? - A5.
 No. There is no requirement that you submit a letter of intent.